Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

 The Insurance Brokers and Agencies industry operates with a low level of capital intensity.
-IBISWorld estimates that for every $1.00 spent on wages, the industry will allocate $0.04 to capital investment; this 2015 figure mirrors the industry's capital intensity in 2010.
+IBISWorld estimates that for every dollar spent on wages, the industry will allocate $0.03 to capital investment; this 2016 figure largely mirrors the industry's capital intensity in 2011.
 Yet, capital intensity varies extensively on the basis of firm size.
 For example, the industry's largest players, including Aon Corporation and Marsh & McLennan Companies, operate in hundreds of countries, and so have found it necessary to invest heavily in their distribution networks.

 However, regardless of firm size, significant investments in professional talent and online distribution methods are becoming increasingly commonplace... purchase to read more